What is a Behavior Management Plan?

 When Should You Use a Behavior Management Plan?

-How to Write a Behavior Management Plan for Your Classroom
+How to Write an Effective Behavior Management Plan for Your Classroom

 An effective behavior management plan should start with classroom rules and expectations.
 You will want your students to have buy-in, so include them in this process.
 A great way to start this discussion is with a read-aloud to get them thinking, such as Do Unto Otters by Laurie Keller.

 It would help if you had in mind some rules you can guide your students toward as you discuss the book and ask questions.
 Record their thoughts on chart paper and use them to establish classroom rules.
 This way, students feel that they are part of the process and will be more likely to follow them.
 For example, for playground behavior, read them Mean Jean the Recess Queen.

 You can follow the same process to establish recess rules and expectations.
 Once you have the classroom rules, include those in your behavior management plan.
 After this, it is a great idea to have students sign a behavior contract.
 Hang on to these!
 When a student begins misbehaving or has a bad day, pull out their contract and use it to have a one-on-one conference to discuss their behavior.

 Rewards and Consequences